catvanille/cation/content/index.md

 title: Welcome to Cation
 ---

-hi! here, you will find notes on cycle syncing, recipes, and journaling :\]
+hi! here's a little collection of recipes, notes on cycle-syncing, and  :\]
 ## Recipes
 [[brekkies]]
 [[mains]]